stg-tud/unsafe_go_study_results/README.md

 To create and process the data for our study, we used the following pipeline:

- 1. Raw projects and dependencies.
-This set contains the 500 open-source Go projects that we crawled from GitHub.
+ 1. **Raw Projects and Dependencies.** This set contains the 500 open-source Go projects that we crawled from GitHub.
     The projects at the specific revision that we examined are referenced in this repository through Git submodules.
-    The `projects` directory contains the submodules.
+    The `projects/` directory contains the submodules.
- 2. Package and unsafe data.
-From the projects and their dependencies, we compiled the list of all packages used transitively.
+ 2. **Package and Unsafe Data.** From the projects and their dependencies, we compiled the list of all packages used transitively.
 Within all packages, we identified usages of `unsafe` Go code.
-The results of this stage are included in the `data` directory.
+The results of this stage are included in the `data/` directory.
- 3. We used Python to examine the data and sample 1,400 code snippets for manual classification by unsafe usage type and purpose.
-The results of this stage are included in the `analysis` and `labeled-usages-dataset` directories.
+ 3. **Labeled Unsafe Usages.** We used Python to examine the data and sample 1,400 code snippets for manual classification by unsafe usage type and purpose.
+The results of this stage are included in the `analysis/` and `labeled-usages-dataset/` directories.

 ## Directory structure

 The directories in this repository contain the following:

- - `analysis` contains the Jupyter notebook with the Python code to reproduce our analysis steps on the data.
+ - `analysis/` contains the Jupyter notebook with the Python code to reproduce our analysis steps on the data.
- - `data` contains gzipped versions of the CSV files holding project, package, and unsafe code block information, as well as the sampled and labeled code snippets.
+ - `data/` contains gzipped versions of the CSV files holding project, package, and unsafe code block information, as well as the sampled and labeled code snippets.
- - `figures` contains Figures 1 to 5 as included in our paper.
+ - `figures/` contains Figures 1 to 5 as included in our paper.
- - `labeled-usages-dataset` contains our data set of labaled usages of unsafe code blocks in Go code.
-The data set is divided into 400 Go standard library usages (std) and 1,000 application code (non-standard library) usages (app).
+ - `labeled-usages-dataset/` contains our data set of labaled usages of unsafe code blocks in Go code.
+The data set is divided into 400 Go standard library usages (*std*) and 1,000 application code (non-standard library) usages (app).
 Each directory contains subfolders with names similar to `efficiency__cast-struct`, where the purpose label and usage label as used in our paper are included, separated by two underscores.
 Each of the directories contains one file for each classified usage, as described in more detail below.
- - `projects` contains Git submodules for each of the 500 projects under examination, set to the specific revision that we analyzed.
+ - `projects/` contains Git submodules for each of the 500 projects under examination, set to the specific revision that we analyzed.
- - `scrips` contains Python scripts to replicate the figures and tables included in our paper, as well as the data acquisition tool that we used to extract unsafe code blocks from the projects and a Jupyter notebook with the Python code that we used to explore the data.
+ - `scripts/` contains Python scripts to replicate the figures and tables included in our paper, as well as the data acquisition tool that we used to extract unsafe code blocks from the projects and a Jupyter notebook with the Python code that we used to explore the data.